, Published 25 May 2020

 Penalties of up to 20 years imprisonment await anyone who alters, destroys, mutilates, conceals, covers up, or falsifies any record, document, or tangible object with the intent to influence, obstruct, or impede a legal investigation.
-For any auditor who fails to maintain review papers for a period of 5 years shall be fined and/or imprisoned not more than 10 years.
+Any auditor who fails to maintain review papers for a period of 5 years shall be fined and/or imprisoned for not more than 10 years.

 All of the company’s financial statements in periodic reports should be certified by the CEO and CFO with a written statement, on top of the one required by Section 302, that they fully comply with the requirements and that information contained in them fairly presents the financial condition and results of the company’s operations.

 Making sure that you comply with the Sarbanes-Oxley Act can be challenging as the burden of proving compliance lies on the shoulders of your management.
 Proactively ensure SOX compliance with an inspection and corrective action solution that can be learned in minutes, so you can easily assess your standing, act upon issues at the onset, and have confidence in your internal controls from the get-go.
-With iAuditor by SafetyCulture, you can take advantage of the following benefits when you sign up for free today:
+With SafetyCulture (formerly iAuditor), you can take advantage of the following benefits when you sign up for free today:

-- Easily convert paper documents into digital forms with smartscan or customize pre-built, industry templates with drag-and-drop editor
+- Easily convert paper documents into digital forms with smart scan or customize pre-built, industry templates with the drag-and-drop editor

 - Use SOX compliance checklists anytime, anywhere, and on any mobile device—even when offline

 - Take or attach photo evidence of the effectiveness of internal controls structure and procedures for financial reporting and annotate images for improved visual reference

 - Assign actions with a priority level and due date to rectify potential SOX non-compliance immediately